Jul 10, 2025

 About Cirion

-Cirion is a leading digital infrastructure and technology pan regional provider, offering a comprehensive suite of colocation services, cloud infrastructure and terrestrial and subsea fiber networks.
-Cirion serves over 5500 Latin American and multinational customers headquartered in Latin America, including enterprises, government agencies, cloud Service Providers, carriers, ISPs and other leading businesses.
+Cirion is a leading digital infrastructure and technology provider, offering a comprehensive suite of colocation, data center infrastructure, connectivity and terrestrial and subsea fiber network services.
+With the purpose of furthering progress in Latin America through technology, Cirion serves over 5,500 Latin America-based and multinational customers, including enterprises, government agencies, cloud service providers, wireline and wireless carriers, ISPs, and other leading businesses.
 Cirion owns and operates a facilities-based network and data center portfolio, with extensive coverage spanning across the Latin America region.
-Learn more about Cirion at https://www.ciriontechnologies.com/
+Learn more about Cirion at www.ciriontechnologies.com

 Follow us on our Social Networks